adam-stogsdill/Neuroscience/Computational Neuroscience/PNS, 6e/Principles of Neural Science 6th Edition Home.md

 - [x] Perspectives on The Genetic Bases of Neuropsychiatric Disorders ✅ 2023-02-07

 ### 3 Nerve Cells, Neural Circuitry, and Behavior
-- [ ] The Nervous System Has Two Classes of Cells
+- [x] The Nervous System Has Two Classes of Cells ✅ 2023-02-08
 	- [ ] Nerve Cells Are the Signaling Units of the Nervous System
 	- [ ] Glial Cells Support Nerve Cells
 - [ ] Each Nerve Cell Is Part of a Circuit That Mediates Specific Behaviors